Urgent Care Options

 - Eye Issues

 On most plans, members are responsible for paying the PCP office visit or lowest tier cost share for each visit.
 Referrals and/or authorizations are not required.
+To make accessing care and staying healthy during COVID-19 easier, telemedicine for clinically appropriate medically necessary services will be covered in full (no copays, deductibles or coinsurance for all plans).

 Common symptoms treated include: